-Ants are attracted to what they feed on, and what they feed on depends on the species.
+Ants in Idaho are attracted to what they feed on, and what they feed on depends on the species.
 For instance, the odorous house ant prefers sugary foods and meats while little black ants will eat anything in their path from other insects to fruit to vegetables and sweets.
 Carpenter ants are omnivores and are fond of greasy food and vegetables, but will chew into the wood to make their nests.
 But the one thing all ants need is water, so leaking pipes may draw ants to your home just as food does.

 How to Get Rid of Ants Outside